turingcs2005/angular19_features/client/src/assets/markdown/change-detection/change-detection1.md

 DD --> Monitor(Monitor)
 ```

-Angular app UI fails to refresh when
+Angular app UI fails to refresh UI when:
 1. It fails to initiate change detection;
+    - Each component has its own change detection strategy, either 'default' or 'on-push';
+    - Change detection is triggered much more frequently under 'default' than under 'on-push';
+    - Sometimes values have changed, but Angular is not aware of the change and fails to trigger change detection.
-2. Change detection fails to detect changes (the need to refresh UI).
+2. Change detection is initiated, but it fails to detect changes.